-- preparation of a draft study program and draft schedule by the proponent (completed); - preparation and exhibition of draft Scoping Requirements by DELWP on behalf of the Minister (current step) with public comments received during the advertised exhibition period; - finalisation and issuing of Scoping Requirements by the Minister; - review of the proponent's EES studies and draft documentation by DELWP and a technical reference group (TRG); - completion of the EES by the proponent; - review of the complete EES by DELWP to establish its adequacy for public exhibition; - exhibition of the proponent's EES and invitation for public comment by DELWP on behalf of the Minister; - appointment of an inquiry by the Minister to review the EES and public submissions received, conduct public hearings and provide a report to the Minister; and finally - following receipt of the inquiry report, the Minister provides an assessment of the environmental effects of the project to inform decision-makers.
+- preparation of a draft study program and draft schedule by the proponent (completed); - preparation and exhibition of draft Scoping Requirements by DELWP on behalf of the Minister (completed); - finalisation and issuing of Scoping Requirements by the Minister, having considered public comments received during the advertised exhibition period (completed); - review of the proponent's EES studies and draft documentation by DELWP and a technical reference group (TRG); - completion of the EES by the proponent; - review of the complete EES by DELWP to establish its adequacy for public exhibition; - exhibition of the proponent's EES and invitation for public comment by DELWP on behalf of the Minister; - appointment of an inquiry by the Minister to review the EES and public submissions received, conduct public hearings and provide a report to the Minister; and finally - following receipt of the inquiry report, the Minister provides an assessment of the environmental effects of the project to inform decision-makers.

-Further information on the EES process can be found on the department's website.
+Further information on the EES process can be found on DELWP's website.